w3c/EasierRDF/README.md

 This work seeks to build upon our experience with RDF to examine how we can make it easier to use.
 What aspects or gaps have caused difficulty?
 How can RDF better support features that users commonly need and other graph databases offer?
 How can we make RDF -- or a successor -- easy enough for *average* developers?

 At the same time, businesses are now showing a rapidly growing interest in graph data.
 Businesses have used relational databases for many years, but it is costly to adapt database schema and applications in response to evolving application needs.
 Other graph and NoSQL databases have emerged to help meet this need.
 Unfortunately, there is a lack of interoperability across existing graph data solutions, motivating [interest in open standards for an interchange framework](https://www.w3.org/Data/events/data-ws-2019/cfp.html).
 RDF is an appealing vendor neutral framework for graph data, and is well positioned to take on the role of an interchange framework.
-Although this interest in RDF as a graph interchange framework arose independently from the effort to make RDF easier, there is a natural overlap in motivation, and both efforts can benefit each other.
+Although this interest in RDF as a graph interchange framework arose independently from the effort to make RDF easier, and has different goals, there is a natural overlap in motivation, and both efforts can benefit each other.

 ## Guiding principles